jsoref/heartwood/crates/radicle-cli/examples/rad-init-no-git.md

 ``` (fail)
 $ rad init
+✗ Error: could not determine default branch in repository
-✗ Error: repository head must point to a commit
+✗ Hint: perhaps you need to create a branch?
+✗ Error: aborting `rad init`
 ```

-Looks like we need a commit.
+Looks like we need to get to work and start working on a branch and add commits to it.